The Debt Arrangement Scheme in Scotland

 The low and grow short term Debt Arrangement Scheme

-If you are experiencing short-term financial challenges, but don’t need a full Debt Arrangement Scheme (DAS) because your financial difficulty may only be temporary there is a new scheme that might help - the low and grow scheme.
+If you are experiencing short-term financial challenges, but don’t need a full Debt Arrangement Scheme (DAS) because your financial difficulty may only be temporary, the low and grow scheme might help.

 The low and grow scheme offers the same protections from creditors and interest that the full DAS provides.

 You should get advice from an experienced money adviser.

 What is the Debt Arrangement Scheme in Scotland

 The Debt Arrangement Scheme (DAS) is a scheme set up by the Scottish government.
 It helps you pay back your debts in a manageable way without the threat of court action from the people you owe money to (creditors).

 Under DAS you can make 1 regular payment into a debt payment programme (DPP).
 This payment is then divided up and sent to your creditors.

 You can apply for a DPP with any amount of debt.

 You can also apply for a DPP with your spouse, civil partner or cohabiting partner if you are both liable for at least 1 debt.

 DAS is just one option for dealing with your debts.
 You'll need to get advice from a money adviser if you're thinking about setting up a DPP.